Head & Neck Surgery

 Project 1: An exploratory study to evaluate the safety and effectiveness of APG-157 as an adjuvant therapy for patients with head and neck squamous cell cancer (HNSCC) of the oral cavity.
 Funding: Aveta Biomics, Inc.

-Project 2: Outcomes research in endoscopic skull base surgery
+Project 3: Outcomes research in endoscopic skull base surgery

-We have been performing anterior endoscopic skull base surgery with the neurosurgery department for over 15 years and have accumulated a database of nearly 1500 patients.
+We have been performing anterior endoscopic skull base surgery with the neurosurgery department for over 16 years and have accumulated a database of over 1500 patients.
 Previous projects using this database have analyzed outcomes, complications, quality of life issues, and cost of care, resulting in numerous publications which have had a positive impact on algorithms for clinical care.
 We continue to analyze information as the database grows, and this will yield valuable information for future treatment and quality improvement.

 David Berry, PhD